-events triggered the tragedy that killed 23 miners. pain.
-He slaps the mare on her flank, urging her upward and down again.
+events triggered the tragedy that killed 23 miners.

+He slaps the mare on her flank, urging her upward and forward.
+She goes down again.
 Thoughts flash through the soldier’s mind.
 He knows he's been shot and he needs to find cover before the shooter reloads.
 The